Pregnancy blues and antenatal depression

 Many mums-to-be often feel guilty about feeling depressed during pregnancy because they think they should be glowing happily and telling everyone how excited they are.
 However, if you are feeling a bit blue, you’re not alone.
 Mood swings during pregnancy are common and can happen to even the smiliest of people.

 Try not to let your mood swings get you in their grip and rule you.
 Instead, whenever you feel down, do something that makes you feel good.
-Whether it’s getting your hair cut, going to the cinema or just relaxing in a warm bath, treat yourself to something that will help make you feel like you again.
+Whether it’s a pamper evening at home, a phone call with friends or just relaxing in a warm bath, treat yourself to something that will help make you feel like you again.

 Don’t keep it to yourself